COx2/juce_midi_ble_example/README.md

 # juce_midi_ble_example

-This is a minimal example for MIDI over Bluetooth LE.
+This is a example of MIDI over Bluetooth LE that implemented as minimum changes.

 This project is created be "Audio Application" template from Projucer.